How to Keep your Sanity in the Land of Picky Eaters

 I even take this concept a little farther.
 If one of my children does not want to eat what I prepared, for whatever reason, he/she is allowed to choose something else.
 They can only make this choice if they:

 1.)
 Do not whine, complain, or otherwise insult the meal I have prepared.

 3.)
 If said alternative cannot be prepared on their own, they must wait until I am finished with my meal.

 Adopting this practice made dinner more enjoyable for me and stopped the never ending snack requests from 7-8:30pm, because now we are hungry.
 The most common meal alternatives in my home are leftovers from a previous night, cereal, and sandwiches.

 Some meals cater themselves to multiple choices better than others.
 I may make two different meats, potatoes, and a vegetable.
 My husband and I like sweet potatoes, but my children are not fans.
 I bake half russet potatoes and half sweet potatoes.
 The goal is not to make more work in the process of giving choices.
 I am not running a restaurant and everyone does not get a say in what I make.
 I simply choose to add a few more things to the table to accommodate the families overall tastes.

 The three practices listed above gave me back my sanity.
-I love to cook and I do not want to spend my time in the kitchen arguing and negotiating.
+I love to cook and I do not want to spend my time in the kitchen arguing and negotiating with my picky eaters.
 All my children are healthy and growing.
 All my children try new foods on a semi-regular basis, even if they do not like them and choose to eat something else.
-Meal times are more peaceful and contain more silly conversations and tid bits about life.
+Meal times are more peaceful and contain more silly conversations and tidbits about life.
 The way it should be!